costargc/topSongs-search/README.md

 # Top Songs Search NODE app#

+This is a simple use of an AWS RDS database with MYSQL in node.

 ![Screenshot](images/search-song_gif.gif)

 * In order to use this you should create a .env file with your database details: